simonmichael/hledger/doc/RELEASING.md

 Bugfix releases include only bug fixes, without API changes.
 These happen when needed, to fix significant bugs in the previous major release.
 Example version number: `1.25.2` (**"second bugfix release for 1.25"**)

 **Fixup release**\
 Fixup releases fix packaging errors, with no changes to the hledger software.
-These should be rare.
-Example version number: `1.25.0.1` or `1.25.2.1` (**"first fixup release for 1.25 / 1.25.2"**)
+Example version number: `1.25.0.1` or `1.25.2.1` (**"first fixup release for 1.25 / 1.25.2"**).
+These should rare; we basically never do these.

 **Preview release**\
 A preview of the upcoming major release for testers/early adopters, and a test of the release process, published on Github.
 Not a formal hledger release, eg not published on Hackage, usually not packaged, no bugfix releases, no regression bounties, not shown in release notes.
 These typically appear in the quarter's first and second month if needed.
 Example version number: `1.25.99.1` (**"preview 1 of 1.26"**)